TECHNOLOGY DESCRIPTION

 • How much power does an E Ink Matrix display consume?

-E Ink Matrix displays are bi-stable.
+All E Ink displays are bi-stable.
 This means that they only consume power while the display is being updated.
 No power is required to maintain an image after it has been updated.
 The power required to for the update process depends on the size of the display but is of the order of microwatts.

-• Does E Ink have developer kits for Matrix products?
+• Does E Ink have developer kits?

-Yes there are developer kits available for Matrix products from E Ink and from our partners.
+Yes there are developer kits available for products from E Ink and from our partners.
 Visit our kits webshop.

 The flexibility of an E Ink display is controlled by the backplane.
 E Ink offers a flexible plastic-based TFT product called E Ink Mobius, which can be utilized in a range of applications.